luke-fitz/luke-fitz.github.io/_analysis/pandemic_deep_dive.md

 What can US population mobility data tell us about Covid-19 stay-at-home trends?

 The Bureau of Transportation Statistics provides [daily county-level mobility data](https://data.bts.gov/Research-and-Statistics/Trips-by-Distance/w96p-f2qv/data) from a mobile device panel, which are weighted to be representative of the US population.
+This was a snapshot in June 2021.

 ## Stay-at-home rates have seen the largest increases in metro areas, and in counties with high recent case incidence rates.
 - Stay-at-home rates have increased by an average of 26% compared to pre-Covid levels.